 We have been fortunate to have had stellar attorneys as Fellows:

-• Christina Alvernaz – our new Fellow joining us in July 2020
+- Christina Alvernaz – our most recent Fellow who joined us in July 2020 and now serves as Staff Attorney